-Each year a dozen Mellon Graduate Fellows are selected from incoming and current graduate students in humanities programs at Tulane University.
-Those graduate students are joined by four faculty members and four community partners who work with them as mentors and co-educators for two years.
-The Mellon Graduate Fellows, Mellon Community Fellows, and Mellon Faculty Fellows who make up the cohort meet to discuss approaches to community-engaged scholarship and provide support to graduate fellows as they develop a project.
+Each year a dozen Mellon Fellows are selected from incoming and current graduate students in humanities and arts programs.
+Those graduate students are joined by four faculty members and four community partners, who are also called Mellon Fellows and work with the graduate students as mentors and co-educators for two years.

-Projects will include some dimension of public scholarship, which might include exhibitions, plays or performances, documentaries, research reports, grant proposals, publications, course syllabi, advocacy materials, community publications or events, community archives, etc. During the final semester of the two-year certificate program, graduate fellows work with their cohort to reflect upon, evaluate, and develop next steps for their projects as part of a third one-hour course which culminates in the production of a portfolio.
+Projects will have a dimension of public scholarship, which might include exhibitions, plays, performances, documentaries, research reports, grant proposals, course syllabi, advocacy materials, community publications or events, community archives, etc. During the final semester of the two-year certificate program, graduate fellows work with their cohort to reflect upon, evaluate, and develop next steps for their projects as part of a third one-hour course which culminates in the production of a portfolio.